Frequently Asked Questions

 - What if my child doesn't like a course?

-FLVS gives students a 14 day grace period to try out a course.
+FLVS gives students a 14-day grace period to decide if they want to remain in the course.
 If a course is too easy, too difficult, or doesn't meet a student's expectations, a student may drop the course without penalty during the first 14 days of being activated in the course.
-Note that a student may also be withdrawn from a course if the student fails to meet the initial submission requirements during the 14 day grace period.
+Note that the FLVS instructor will withdraw a student from a course if the student does not submit any work or commit to the course during the 14-day grace period.

 - Can my child retake a course?